Today I have come up with three potential solutions to fix the issue of DNS_Probe_Finished_No_Internet on Google Chrome.

 Once updated any bugs or issues around with chrome will get eradicated from the software hence can fix the network issues.

-If the three methods above doesn’t work for you then try some other methods listed below.
+If the three methods above don’t work for you then try some other methods listed below.

 1. Uninstall Antivirus